-This new demonstration center is also part of the UC Davis GATEways Project, a campuswide initiative developed by the UC Davis Arboretum and Public Garden to showcase the academic strengths of UC Davis, inspire life-long learning and engage with the local community.
+This new Demonstration Center is also part of the UC Davis GATEways Project, a campuswide initiative developed by the UC Davis Arboretum and Public Garden to showcase the academic strengths of UC Davis, inspire life-long learning and engage with the local community.

-Technologies at the center
+Technologies at the Demonstration Center

 - CoolBot for cold rooms

-- Solar dryer
+- Solar dryers

 - Solar-powered pump for irrigation